pentagramswheel/libra/README.md

 ###### runCmd

-The `runCmd` method runs the `lpundo`/`ioundo` commands and outputs the result in a channel `outChannel`, the origin channel otherwise, given a list of users `users` and the original user input `args`.
+The `runCmd` method runs the `lp/io undo` commands and outputs the result in a channel `outChannel`, the origin channel otherwise, given a list of users `users` and the original user input `args`.

 ----